Leavenworth and Icicle Creek

-The town was built alongside the Great Northern Railway that ran across Stevens Pass.
-The railroad was completed in 1893 and streets were laid out next to the tracks by landowner Charles Leavenworth.
+The town of Leavenworth developed alongside the Great Northern Railway that crossed the Cascade Mountains at Stevens Pass.
+After the completion of the railroad in 1893, local landowner Charles Leavenworth laid out streets next to the new tracks.
 By 1903, Leavenworth Washington was home to the second biggest sawmill in the state of Washington.
-In 1906, Leavenworth officially incorporated.
+In 1906, Leavenworth officially incorporated as a city.

 Eventually the railroad moved from Tumwater Canyon to the Chumstick Canyon to avoid the avalanches common in the area and the railroad left downtown Leavenworth too.
 Both mining and logging industries were in decline and Leavenworth began to lose its luster.
 Project LIFE (Leavenworth Improvement For Everyone) decided that the future of Leavenworth was tourism.
 Since Leavenworth’s mountain scenery was so reminiscent of the Alps, a Bavarian theme was adopted by the community in the early 1960s.

 Leavenworth now attracts over 1 million visitors from all over the world.
 It hosts one of the biggest Oktoberfest celebrations outside of Munich each year.
 The Christmas Lighting festival brings national attention with A+E naming Leavenworth Washington “Holiday Town USA” and Good Morning America making regular appearances.